 Anemia is a medical condition in which there is low red blood cell count and low hemoglobin level.
 There are various forms of anemia, and macrocytic hypochromic anemia is one of them.
 Macrocytic hypochromic anemia is a condition in which the red blood cells are larger than their normal size with insufficient concentration of hemoglobin.
+The number of red blood cells is also low.
+A person is said to be suffering from macrocytic anemia when the mean cell volume is more than 95 cubic millimeter.

 Enlarged red blood cells with low RBC count and reduced hemoglobin can lead to oxygen deficiency in every cell.
 This reduced oxygenation can lead to several symptoms that may be mild to severe.
+Tiredness, pallor, shortness of breath, confusion, tingling numbness, dizziness are some of its symptoms.

 Macrocytic hypochromic anemia typically occurs due to deficiency of vitamin B12 and folate.
 Both are essential for production and development of red blood cells.
 Treatment consists of vitamin B12 supplement either orally or through injections.
-Folic acid is taken in oral dose.

 Causes Of Macrocytic Hypochromic Anemia